 A.5 The laboratory set-up

-The laboratory for a subjective assessment is planned to be set up following [1], except for the selection of the display and the video play-out server.
+The laboratory for a subjective assessment will be set up according to [1], except for the selection of the display and the video play-out server.

-For 4K video clips,

-<to be completed>
+For 4K video clips, high quality LCD monitors will be used with diagonal size equal to or higher than 56'' and able to accept resolutions of up to 3840x2160.
+Play-out of 3840x2048 video clips is done at the native resolution using the central area of the screen; the remaining part of the screen is set to a mid grey level (128 in 0-255 range)".
+In the case where the width of the sequence exceeds 3840, the left and right sides of the picture would be cropped and only the centre 3840 pixels are shown.

 For other resolutions, High quality LCD monitors (or TV set) are used, having a diagonal size equal or higher of 40” and capable to accept resolution equal to 1920 x 1080.
 When using TV sets all the local colour and contrast features must be disabled (where applicable).